tomcant/pathfinder/README.md

 # Path Finder

-This project was created to demonstrate various path finding algorithms.
+This project was created to demonstrate various path finding and maze generation algorithms.